Seenyo/South-Korea-App/README.md

 ### 2) Use it

-- Open the app → Planner → **Sync**
+- Open the app → sign in with Google → Planner → **Trips**
-- Create a shared trip → copy the share link → send to friends
+- Create a new trip → copy the share link → send to friends
 - Friends open the link and choose **Use cloud** / **Upload local** if asked

 ## PWA (Install)